-Step 1.
-Use an image file at a URL location.
+Step 2 — Find an image file at a URL location.

 Tip: use a PNG or GIF with a transparent background if your symbol does not fill the square to avoid unwanted white space.

 In this example, the following custom symbol will be used.
-Click the image to view it, and copy the URL.
+Click the image below to view it, then copy the URL.

 Ensure that Show location only is selected, then click Options.

-Step 6.
-Click any symbol category, and click Use an Image.
+Step 6 — Choose any symbol category, then click Use an Image.

-Step 7.
-In the Use an image input box paste the URL obtained in Step 1 above.
+Step 7 — In the Use an Image input box, paste the URL obtained in Step 2 above.

 Your custom symbols will now display on the map.

-Note: When using custom symbols ensure the URL to the symbol does not change, and the symbol is not deleted.
+Note: When using custom symbols ensure that the URL to the symbol does not change and the symbol is not deleted.

 Create your own symbol

 You can create and host your own image to use as a custom symbol.
-Symbols can be authored using any graphic program.
-Use a PNG or GIF for a transparent background.
+Symbols can be authored using any graphics program.
+Use a PNG or GIF for a transparent background (PNG is recommended).